-In compliance with the Best Practices in Islamic Stockbroking Services Undertaken by Participating Organisation, we submit the following confirmation:
+In compliance with the Best Practices in Islamic Stockbroking Services Undertaken by Participating Organisation, I/we submit the following confirmation:

-We have reviewed the principles and the contracts relating to the transactions and applications introduced by [name of Islamic Participating Organisation] during the financial period ended [date month year].
-We have also conducted our review to form an opinion as to whether [name of Islamic Participating Organisation] has complied with Shariah principles and Shariah resolutions issued by the Shariah Advisory Council of Securities Commission Malaysia, as well as Shariah advice made by us.
+I/We have reviewed the principles and the contracts relating to the transactions and applications introduced by [name of Islamic Participating Organisation] during the financial period ended [date month year].
+I/We have also conducted our review to form an opinion as to whether [name of Islamic Participating Organisation] has complied with Shariah resolutions issued by the Shariah Advisory Council of Securities Commission Malaysia and the Shariah Advisory Council of Bank Negara Malaysia, as well as Shariah advice made by us.

-The management of [name of Islamic Participating Organisation] is responsible for ensuring that the organisation conducts its Islamic stockbroking services in accordance with Shariah principles.
+The management of [name of Islamic Participating Organisation] is responsible for ensuring that the organisation conducts its Islamic stockbroking services in accordance with Shariah.
 It is our responsibility to form an independent opinion, based on our review of the operations of [name of Islamic Participating Organisation], and to report to you.